TheRealAnonymous008/quartz/content/details/engineering/Engineering.md

-* **Asby's Law of Requisite Variety / First Law of Cybernetics** - t a complex, multi-faceted problem can be controlled only by means that have as much complexity (variety) as the problem being addressed
+* **Asby's Law of Requisite Variety / First Law of Cybernetics** - a complex, multi-faceted problem can be controlled only by means that have as much complexity (variety) as the problem being addressed

 # Topics
 * [[Atkin's Laws of Spacecraft Design]]